 It’s easy to lump tobacco into the poison pile and never look back.
 But anthropologist Jeremy Narby wants us to take another look.

-In his new book Plant Teachers: Ayahuasca, Tobacco, and the Pursuit of Knowledge—his first in more than 15 years, Narby, alongside co-author Rafael Chanchari Pizuri, a native Indigenous elder of the Shawi people of Peru, explores two of South America’s most important botanicals: tobacco and ayahuasca—a psychedelic brew made from the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.
+In his recent book Plant Teachers: Ayahuasca, Tobacco, and the Pursuit of Knowledge—his first in more than 15 years, Narby, alongside co-author Rafael Chanchari Pizuri, a native Indigenous elder of the Shawi people of Peru, explores two of South America’s most important botanicals: tobacco and ayahuasca—a psychedelic brew made from the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.

 “I’ve never been a tobacco consumer,” Narby told Ethos over a Zoom call.
 “It’s just not my plant.”